stoeps13/connections-doc/source/admin/install/t_install_Orient_Me_images.md

     ```

+    !!! note
-    **Note:** If you have changed the ICp credentials from the default, you can pass the new credentials in as arguments.
+    If you have changed the ICp credentials from the default, you can pass the new credentials in as arguments.
 For example:

     ```
      sudo hybrid/microservices/hybridcloud/install.sh -cu username -cp password